Abdul-Halim01/LangGraph-MultiAgents/README.md

 **Architecture Overview**:

-The supervisor system implements a hierarchical multi-agent architecture where a supervisor agent routes queries to specialized workers:
+The supervisor system implements a hierarchical multi-agent architecture where a supervisor agent routes queries to specialized workers, with a validator agent ensuring quality:

 ```
+                    ┌─────────────┐
+                    │   __start__ │
+                    └──────┬──────┘
+                           │
+                           ▼
                     ┌─────────────┐
                     │ Supervisor  │
                     │   Agent     │